 The notion of "now", however, is problematic.
 It is an artificial concept that may not really exist.
 It can only be thought of as a vanishingly small extent of time δt.
 But it is strictly only an instant, which is not an extent of time at all.
 Despite its infinitely small extent, "now" is what accommodates in full each observer's conscious awareness of the universe and all that is and happens therein.

 I am sitting at my computer typing these words.
 My friend is sitting at her computer typing an email.
 Our heads are about one metre apart.
 As I look over to see what she is doing, I become aware that what I see is not happening now.
 It happened about 3 nanoseconds ago.
 Within my event-horizon, her "now" (as I see it) is 3 nanoseconds behind (i.e. later than) mine.
 Reciprocally, my "now", as seen by her, is 3 nanoseconds behind hers.
 Thus, within each of our respective personal event-horizons, our two personal "nows" are not simultaneous.

 However, this symmetrical reciprocity suggests to me that our two "nows" must be synchronized within some kind of enigmatic framework that transcends both our personal event-horizons.

 This leads me to speculate further that the point S = now, at which my conscious awareness resides, is but one point on a mathematical now-surface, which contains all the points at which individual conscious awarenesses do or can reside.
 As an aid to conception, let this surface be spherical.
 The S = now surface thus becomes the universal sphere of conscious simultaneity.
 Its radial dimension is time.
-The sphere's two-dimensional surface area conceptually represents real 3-dimensional space.
+Its two dimensional surface area conceptually represents real 3-dimensional space.
 The radius of the sphere is continually increasing with the passage of time.
 Its surface (real 3-dimensional space) must therefore also be expanding with the passage of time.